gatling/gatling-enterprise-control-plane-deployment/terraform/examples/GCP-private-location/README.md

-# GCP-private-package
+# GCP-private-locations

 This Terraform configuration sets up the GCP infrastructure for Gatling Enterprise's Private Locations deployment.
-The configuration uses three modules: one for specifying the location, and another for deploying the control plane.
+The configuration uses three modules: one for specifying the location, another for specifying the private package, and a third for deploying the control plane.

 ## Prerequisites